 Here's a true story, I put "Abducted Love", which also goes by the name of "My Husband in Missing", on to watch and review but before I knew it I was an hour into the movie and my mind had drifted elsewhere.
 So I started to watch it again and the second time I forced myself to stay focused on what is going on and the end result is a movie which was neither enthralling nor entertaining but truth of the matter no better or worse than the majority of these made for TV movies which often air on Lifetime.

 Now what I will say about "Abducted Love" is that firstly it is a movie with some familiar actors who bring their likeable nature to the movie such as Daphne Zuniga and Aaron Pearl.
 What we also have is another movie set in America but filmed in Canada and I reckon using some of the same house sets which other made for TV movies have used, many of which are typically beautiful and better than your average households.
 But all of this is pretty routine and whilst both Daphne Zuniga and Aaron Pearl are likeable their characters are forgettable.

 What you also get is a storyline which desperately tries to throw you off the scent and make you second guess yourself when it comes to how it is going to end, tossing twists and red herrings at the audience.
-But as is so often the case with this sort of movie, when your instincts make you think this movie will play in a certain way your instincts are usually right.
+But as is so often the case with this sort of movie, when your instincts make you think "Abducted Love" will play in a certain way your instincts are usually right.

 What this all boils down to is that "Abducted Love" didn't do a lot for me and whilst there were some twists they didn't distract from what seemed the most obvious thing about the movie.
-To put it very simply, whilst just about entertaining whilst watching "Abducted Love" is also extremely forgettable.
+To put it very simply, whilst there is just about enough to make "Abducted Love" entertaining it is also extremely forgettable.